projectcalico/calico/maintenance/troubleshoot/troubleshoot-ebpf.md

 * If your cluster is very large, or your workload involves significant service churn, you can increase the interval at which Felix updates the services dataplane by increasing the `bpfKubeProxyMinSyncPeriod` setting.
 The default is 1 second.
-Increasing the value has the trade off that service updates will happen more slowly.
+Increasing the value has the trade-off that service updates will happen more slowly.

 * {{site.prodname}} supports endpoint slices, similarly to `kube-proxy`.
 If your Kubernetes cluster supports endpoint slices and they are enabled, then you can enable endpoint slice support in {{site.prodname}} with the